Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Daar gave him a shrewd look.
 "You’re convinced the HEAT doesn’t need me."

 "Daar, you’re wearing that Suit right now because you’ve bloody well earned it.
-I just think that your talents…well...fook it.
+I just think that your talents…well... fook it.
 Lemme tell you some o’ the *reasons* behind the mission we’ve got planned for JETS…"
 ___
 **Date Point: 12y2w AV**
 **Starship** ***’Negotiable Curiosity’,*** **Perfection System, The Core Worlds**